Topological superconductivity in quasicrystals: Results

 With a vortex at the center of the system with OBC, the BdG equations (\ref{Eq:BdGeq}) yield two zero-energy solutions, numerically with energy $\pm \epsilon$ where $\epsilon \ll t$.
-In Fig.~\ref{fig:Majorana} we plot the probability distribution of the three lowest-positive-energy states for two values of $\mu$ each for a square lattice ($17161$ vertices), Penrose ($18643$ vertices) and Ammann-Beenker ($16437$ vertices) quasicrystals, such that $B=1$ for one value of $\mu$ ($\mu=-4.25t$ for all systems) and $B=0$ for the other ($\mu=-3t$ for the square lattice and $\mu=-3.5t$ for the quasicrystals).
+In Fig.~\ref{fig:Majorana} we plot the probability distribution of the three lowest-positive-energy states for two values of $\mu$ each for a square lattice ($38025$ vertices) and Penrose ($37351$ vertices) and AB ($38413$ vertices) quasicrystals, such that $B=1$ for one value of $\mu$ ($\mu=-4.25t$ for all systems) and $B=0$ for the other ($\mu=-3t$ for the square lattice and $\mu=-3.5t$ for the quasicrystals).
 The energy of each state is shown above each plot.
-Although it may not be discernible due to the relatively large system size, the zero-energy state in all three systems shown in Fig.~\ref{fig:Majorana}(a1,c1,e1) has half of its probability distributed along the surfaces and the other half concentrated around the vortex center.
+The highest-symmetry (maximum) coordination number is five (seven) and eight (eight), respectively, in the Penrose and AB quasicrystal.
+The vortex is placed at a highest-symmetry vertex.
+The zero-energy state in all three systems shown in Fig.~\ref{fig:Majorana}(a1,c1,e1) has half of its probability distributed along the surfaces and the other half concentrated around the vortex center.
 This is also the case for the other zero-energy state (numerically with slightly negative energy) in each system.
-Furthermore, each of the zero-energy state has equal probabilities being an electron and a hole.
+Furthermore, we have confirmed (not shown) that each zero-energy state has equal probabilities being an electron and a hole.
 Thus, analogously to the non-Abelian phase in the square lattice, a Majorana zero mode exists per vortex or surface in both kinds of quasicrystals in the topological phase with $B=1$.
-It is interesting to note that second-lowest-energy excitation in the $B=1$ phase is a surface state in the square lattice and Penrose quasicrystal, while it is a CdGM state in the Ammann-Beenker quasicrystal.
-The quasicrystal structure is reflected in the CdGM wavefunctions, which have five- and eight-fold symmetry in the Penrose (Fig.~\ref{fig:Majorana}(d1-d3)) and Ammann-Beenker (Fig.~\ref{fig:Majorana}(f1-f3)) systems, respectively, in accordance with the five- and eight-fold symmetry of the quasicrystal.
+Interestingly, the third excitation in Fig.~\ref{fig:Majorana}(e3) is a CdGM state, while it can be a surface state depending on $\mu$ and the position of the vortex center.
+We find that the highest coordination number results in the lowest energy of a given CdGM state.
+It is the combination of the highest coordination number and highest (eightfold) symmetry of the vortex center that lowers the energy of the CdGM excitation in the AB quasicrystal.